drewletcher/text-data-parser/README.md

 ---

-* Only supports HTML files containing TABLE elements.
+* Only supports Text files containing TABLE elements.
 Does not support other table like grid elements.
 * Does not support identification of titles, headings, column headers, etc. by using style information for a cell.
 * Vertical spanning cells are parsed with first row where the cell is encountered.
 Subsequent rows will not contain the cell and have one less cell.
 Currently, vertical spanning cells must be at the end of the row otherwise the ordinal position of cells in the following rows will be incorrect, i.e. missing values are not supported.